PlayEveryWare/eos_plugin_for_unity/docs/scene_walkthrough/P2P_netcode_walkthrough.md

 ![P2P Netcode](../images/eos_sdk_p2p_netcode.png)

+> [!INFO]
-❗ The P2P Netcode Sample Scene is included in the `Extra Pack 1` sample pack.
+> The P2P Netcode Sample Scene is included in the `Extra Pack 1` sample pack.

+> [!IMPORTANT]
-❗ Upon import, the `com.unity.netcode.gameobjects` package that this scene requires will be automatically installed.
+> Upon import, the `com.unity.netcode.gameobjects` package that this scene requires will be automatically installed.
 You will still need to <a href="/readme.md#importing-the-samples">add it in the build settings</a>.

+> [!INFO]
-❗ More documentation on the P2P interface can be found [here](https://dev.epicgames.com/docs/game-services/p-2-p).
+> More documentation on the P2P interface can be found [here](https://dev.epicgames.com/docs/game-services/p-2-p).